-Many people who are affected by arthritis and/or fibromyalgia find that the only place where they can get exercise on a regular basis without exacerbating pain in their body is in a pool.
-Studies have found that group water-based exercise programs over a period of a year produced significant reductions in pain and improvements in function.
+Many people who are affected by arthritis or fibromyalgia find that the only place where they can get exercise regularly without exacerbating pain is in a pool.
+Studies have found that group water-based exercise programs for a year produced significant reductions in pain and improvements in function.

 Our class is based on the aquatic version of Tai Chi, otherwise known as Ai Chi.
 Ai Chi is a graceful form of exercise that involves a series of movements performed in a slow, focused manner and accompanied by deep breathing.
 It combines Tai-Chi and Qi Gong concepts with Watsu techniques.
 It is performed standing in shoulder depth warm water.